-Everyone remembers the "Lord of the Rings" trilogy where Bilbo originally found the ring and loved it because it made him invisible and then it got passed on to Frodo.
+Everyone remembers the "Lord of the Rings" trilogy, where Bilbo originally found the ring.
+He loved it because it made him invisible, and then the ring got passed on to Frodo.
 Gollum was obsessed with the ring even though it was dangerous to anyone who wore it.
-The rings were supposed to be destroyed in order to save the Middle Earth from evil.
+The rings were supposed to be destroyed in order to save Middle Earth from evil.
 The famous poem written by J.R.R.
-Tolken says a lot about the lust for gold.
+Tolkien says a lot about the lust for gold.

 1. Brilliant Earth

 The company, "Brilliant Earth" makes every piece of their jewelry with recycled and re-refined precious metals.
 They get metals from existing jewelry, industrial used metals, and electronic components.
 They also encourage people to recycle their own jewelry that is no longer worn.
 When someone sends the company their jewelry to be recycled, a credit is applied towards any purchase from Brilliant Earth of equal or greater value than what the company got out of the recycling of the jewelry.

 The company not only recycles precious metals, but they also have a vapor emissions cleaning system and a process of cleaning liquid emissions that are put into place to prevent any contaminants from being released into the environment.
 All of the jewelry is crafted in the United States where the strictest labor and safety practices are in place as opposed to having the jewelry made in a third world country where people and the environment are often both abused in order to make jewelry.